 Labor Day Email Techniques To Inspire Your Campaigns

 Summer’s drawing to a close (rude of it really), Labor Day is around the corner.
-This year, it’s on Monday, September 4.
-And as with any long weekend, it’s a good opportunity for brands to showcase their products and services and find a way to people’s hearts and wallets.
+This year, it’s on Monday, September 2.
+And as with any long weekend, it’s a good opportunity for brands to showcase their products and services and find a way to people’s hearts and wallets with marketing campaigns.

-If you are unsure how to design your Labor Day campaign, we have something to inspire you.
+If you are unsure how to design your Labor Day campaign, we have Labor Day email examples to inspire you.
 We analyzed about 150 Labor Day email campaigns and made a list of what seems to be working in most cases.
-Keep reading to borrow best practices from subject lines to email design.
+Keep reading to borrow best practices from subject lines to email marketing design.

 Why Labor Day is a good marketing opportunity

 While Labor Day is not a grand holiday, people wait for it and are ready to spend some of their savings.
-In 2023, 70% of US consumers plan to celebrate the holiday, which is less than Thanksgiving but still more than half.
+In 2023, 42% of US consumers plan to celebrate the holiday, which is less than Thanksgiving but still almost half of the population.

-Despite modest spending plans, a right email sent at the right time can stimulate people to buy more during Labor Day weekend sales.
+Despite modest spending plans, the right email marketing campaigns sent at the right time can stimulate people to buy more during Labor Day weekend sales.
 But what does “the right” mean?
 Let’s see what e-commerce brands usually do with their messages when they want to take advantage of this celebration.

 What’s in other companies’ campaigns